hverdonk/MSS-supplemental/README.md

 # MANIFEST

-All data and analyses are elucidated in Verdonk *et. al* 2024.
+This repository archives data and code used in Verdonk *et al.* 2024.

 ## tRNA-correlation
-Contains code and data to correlate tRNA abundances with estimated MSS rates.
+Contains data, code, and instructions to correlate tRNA abundances with estimated MSS rates.

-## mean_SNP_densities.csv
+## SNP-density-correlation
-Mean density of single nucleotide polymorphisms (SNPs) calculated for each pair of codons reachable by a single nucleotide substitution in *Drosophila melanogaster*.
+Contains data, code, and instructions to correlate SNP density with estimated MSS rates.

 ## D12_codon_usage.csv
 Codon usage numbers for each gene for all twelve *Drosophila* species included in our analyses.